danbz/aesthetic-programming/source/bibliography.md

 - Lippard, Lucy R.. *Six Years: The Dematerialization of the Art Object from 1966 to 1972*.
 London, UK: University of California Press, 1997.
 - Lorusso, Silvio. *The Best is Yet to Come*.
 2012. <https://silviolorusso.com/work/the-best-is-yet-to-come/>.
 - Mackenzie, Adrian. *Machine Learners: Archaeology of a Data Practice*.
 Cambridge, MA: MIT Press, 2017.
-———.
+- ———.
 “The Production of Prediction: What Does Machine Learning Want?.” *European Journal of Cultural Studies* 18 (August, 2015): 429-445.
 - Mackenzie, Adrian, and Anna Munster.
 “Platform Seeing: Image Ensembles and Their Invisualities.” *Theory, Culture & Society* 26 (2019): 3–22.
 - Madsen, Ole Lehrmann, Birger Møller-Pedersen, and Kristen Nygaard. *Object-Oriented Programming in the BETA Programming Language*.
 New York, NY: Association for Computing Machinery (1993): 16–18.

-Mastin, Luke, “The Story of Mathematics: 20TH CENTURY MATHEMATICS – TURING,” last updated 2010, accessed June 10, 2020. http://storyofmathematics.lukemastin.com/20th_turing.html.
+- Mastin, Luke, “The Story of Mathematics: 20TH CENTURY MATHEMATICS – TURING.”
+Last updated 2010. <http://storyofmathematics.lukemastin.com/20th_turing.html>.
-Mateas, M. and Nick Montfort.
-“A box, darkly: Obfuscation, weird languages, and code aesthetics.: Presented at the Proceedings of the 6th Digital Arts and Culture Conference.
+- Mateas, Michael, and Nick Montfort.
+“A Box, Darkly: Obfuscation, weird languages, and code aesthetics."
+Presented at the Proceedings of the 6th Digital Arts and Culture Conference.
 IT University of Copenhagen, DK, December, 2005.
-Matteo Pasquinelli.
-“How a Machine Learns and Fails: A Grammar of Error for Artificial Intelligence.”
-Spheres, no. 5 (2019). http://matteopasquinelli.com/grammar-of-error-for-artificial-intelligence/.
+- Matteo Pasquinelli.
+“How a Machine Learns and Fails: A Grammar of Error for Artificial Intelligence.” *Spheres* 5 (2019). <http://matteopasquinelli.com/grammar-of-error-for-artificial-intelligence/>.

 *Malevé, Nicolas.
 “The cat sits on the bed, Pedagogies of vision in human and machine learning.”
 Unthinking Photography.
 (September 2016). https://unthinking.photography/articles/the-cat-sits-on-the-bed-pedagogies-of-vision-in-human-and-machine-learning.
 *Malevé, Nicolas.
 “An Introduction to Image Datasets.”
 Unthinking Photography (November 2019). https://unthinking.photography/articles/an-introduction-to-image-datasets.
 Malevé, Nicolas.
 Exhibiting ImageNet.
 The Photographers Gallery, July 1 – September 13, 2019. https://thephotographersgallery.org.uk/whats-on/digital-project/exhibiting-imagenet.